County Maps Lab

-You are likely to need GDAL; this would be a good time to download it.
+You are likely to need GDAL; this would be a good time to download and install it.

 Get the following data sets for your county, and unzip them.
 Data organization will be important.
 You should make a directory for this lab, and subdirectories for each of the data sets.
 Save the data files for this lab, because we will be using them for the next lab.
 If you have trouble recognizing what each data set is, you should look in the Metadata.

 The 3DEP for your county.
-You can get either the 1" or 1/3" or 1/9" data (smaller spacing shows more detail but makes for bigger files; your choice will depend on the size of your county, and whether 1/9" data is available), and insure that you get the Geotiff format if at all possible.
+You can get either the 1" or 1/3" or 1/9" data (smaller spacing shows more detail but makes for bigger files; your choice will depend on the size of your county, and whether 1/9" data is available), and insure that you get the Geotiff format if at all possible, which will preclude having to use GDAL.
 You might have to get several tiles and merge them.
 If your county is truly huge, try getting the 3" SRTM data instead, recognizing that it has lower resolution and quality.

 NLCD-1992, 2001, 2006, and 2006 (National Land Cover Dataset - Land Cover) for your country.
 Get the Geotiff format.
 Insure the program can recognize this data set.
 Insure your file names include the year.
 This will be tiled.
 You will have to go to MLRC to get the 1992 data, where you can get just the area you want, and will not have to merge tiles.